Joining the Moray Council as a Social Care Assistant

 Registration with SSSC

-It is a condition of employment that all new Social Care Assistants register with SSSC within 6 months of starting the role and that registration is maintained.
-Social Care Assistants are responsible for fulfilling registration requirements and the cost, including the annual registration cost.
+It is a condition of employment that all new SCAs register with SSSC within 6 months of starting the role and that registration is maintained.
+SCAs are responsible for fulfilling registration requirements and the cost, including the annual registration cost.
+Note: (At the moment the Government is paying for registration fees and so the there is no cost to the worker).

 About the Care at Home Teams

-Care at Home is based around five localities in Moray – Elgin, Lossiemouth, Forres, Buckie, Keith & Speyside.
+Care at Home is based around 4 localities in Moray – Elgin, Lossiemouth & Forres, Buckie, Fochabers & Lhanbryde and Keith & Speyside.

 We also have an Independent Living Team covering the localities of Elgin, Forres, Buckie, Keith & Speyside.

-Three Assistant Managers oversee these five localities and manage the Care at Home Officers.
-The Care at Home Officers are responsible for the day to day running of the teams and are the direct supervisors of the Social Care Assistants.
+Four Assistant Managers oversee these localities and manage the Care at Home Officers (CAHO).
+The CAHOs are responsible for the day to day running of the teams and are the direct supervisors of the SCAs.
 Care at Home Officers also regularly review care packages.

-You will be required to attend weekly and monthly team meetings which are an opportunity for you to raise and discuss issues as well as be updated on matters relating to Home Care and the wider council.
+You will be required to attend team meetings which are an opportunity for you to raise and discuss issues as well as be updated on matters relating to Home Care and the wider council.

 What Moray Council offers